AplaProject/apla-docs-en/introduction/templates2.rst

       MyFunc("parameter number 1, ""the second part of first"" paremeter") MyFunc(`parameter number 1, "the second part of first" paremeter`)

 In description of functions, every parameter has a specific name.
-You can call functions and specify parameters in the order they were declared, or specify any set of parameters in any order by their names: **Parameter_name: Parameter_value**.
+You can call functions and specify parameters in the order they were declared, or specify any set of parameters in any order by their names: ''Parameter_name: Parameter_value''.
 This approach allows to safely add new function parameters without breaking the compatibility with current templates.
-For example, all of these calls are correct in terms of language use for a function described as **MyFunc(Class,Value,Body)**:
+For example, all of these calls are correct in terms of language use for a function described as ''MyFunc(Class,Value,Body)'':

 .. code:: js